Adapalene Before & After: How It Works, Benefits & Results

 When Does Purging Start?

 Purging is normal when you’re just starting to use topical retinoids like adapalene, when you’re switching from one active ingredient to another, or when you’re increasing the strength.
 It means that the active ingredients are starting to work.
-It’s important to know that not everyone experiences side effects when they first start using treatment, but that doesn’t mean that the active ingredients aren’t working.
+You may see redness, irritation or temporary worsening of acne as your skin adapts to your new topical retinoid.
+It’s important to know that not everyone experiences purging when they first start using treatment, but that doesn’t mean that the active ingredients aren’t working.

 Managing Side Effects During Treatment Of Acne